-- Two additional statuses are available for stock lots: On hold and Rejected.
+- Two additional statuses are available for stock lots: "On hold" and "Rejected".

-- It's possible to enable Quality Control (Yes/No) for each item in the item details.
+- It's possible to enable "Quality Control" for each item in the item details.

-- It's possible to set a default On-hold period in days for each item in the item details.
+- It's possible to set a default "On-hold period" in days for each item in the item details.

 - How does quality control functionality work?

-- Which user rights are necessary for performing quality inspections?
+- User rights for performing inspections.

 If a stock item is subject to quality control: